 - The theory and research behind mindful self-compassion

 - How to become your own best teacher

-The Mindful Self Compassion program is offered in three different formats for the maximum flexibility:
+The Mindful Self Compassion program is offered in two different formats for the maximum flexibility:

 The 8-week format - consists of eight weekly, 2 ½ -hour sessions in a classroom/discussion group format, plus a 4-hour retreat.
 This class is often most easily integrated into our lives and offers an extended opportunity to deepen and solidify our practice.